By Mickala Signor, '23

 ABOUT THE AUTHOR: Mickala Signor, originally from Quincy, Mich., is a first-year student at Albion

-For the latest information on the team, follow @AlbionSwimming on Twitter and albion_acsd on Instagram.
-General athletic news can also be found at gobrits on Twitter, AlbionAthletics on Instagram and Albion College Athletics on Facebook.
+Get the latest information on the team by following @BritonsBaseball on Twitter.
+General athletics news can also be found @GoBrits on Twitter, AlbionAthletics on Instagram and at facebook.com/albionathletics.

 Joe and Julie Serra have given a $5 million leadership gift to launch a fundraising initiative to make two dreams a reality.
 The first is a newly expanded fitness and student activity facility at the site of the current Dow Recreation and Wellness Center.
 The second is a new or renovated facility for the volleyball, men's basketball and women's basketball teams that currently call Kresge Gymnasium home.

 The College is continuing to raise funds in support of both projects.
 To learn more, call 517/629-0446 or email email@example.com.